kawaiipantsu/dotrc/Linux/bash/README.md

 > This is my very basic and simple Bash prompt and runtime config ʘ‿ʘ

-![Bash Screenshot](/Linux/bash/screenshot.png?raw=true "Bash Screenshot") My clean and sleek bash prompt!
+![Bash Screenshot](/Linux/bash/screenshot.png?raw=true "Bash Screenshot")

-![Bash GIT Screenshot](/Linux/bash/git_stuff.png?raw=true "Bash GIT Screenshot") Here you can see the "typically" git info you would expect ...
+![Bash GIT Screenshot](/Linux/bash/git_stuff.png?raw=true "Bash GIT Screenshot")

 This is my primary bash prompt that i use on almost all of my Linux devices.
 It's mostly implemented on servers or other embedded devices.
 On my clients i usually run something like zsh.
 But as a rule of thumb, if it's rocking bash this is my prompt.
+In the two screenshots above this you can see it in it's "normal" look and the second screenshot is showing the typically git information you would expect :)

 # Table of Contents